In the context of probability, which of the following best descri... | Study Prep in Pearson+

 D

-A distribution and a distribution are two names for the same concept in probability.
+A distribution and a distribution are always the same for any two random variables.

 Verified step by step guidance